pberjon/REST-API-NBA-Players/README.md

  * blk (blocks)
  * tov (turnovers)

-All of these values ​​are floats.
+All of these values are floats.